Skip to Content

 Museums Quartier

-If you haven’t had your fill of museums after visiting the Hofburg complex, then the Museums Quartier is the place for you!
+If you haven’t had your fill of museums after visiting the Hofburg Palace complex, then the Museums Quartier is the place for you!

 It’s an art complex not far from the Imperial Palace with five museums you can visit.
-They include the Leopold Museum, which is a collection of modern art collected by Dr Rudolf Leopold.
-You can also visit the Museum of Modern Art (Kunsthalle), which focuses on art from the 20th and 21st centuries.
+They include the Natural History Museum, Sisi Museum and the Leopold Museum, which is a collection of modern art collected by Dr Rudolf Leopold.

-Of these, the Kunsthalle is one of many free museums in Vienna.
-The others you will have to pay to enter.
 The Museums Quartier is not just museums though, there is much more to it than that.
 You can also check out numerous cafes, bars and restaurants.

 Even if you’re not keen on checking out the museums, you can still walk around the quartier and soak everything in.
 Plus, you can get a bite to eat, or just relax in one of the cafes!